raselupm/website-manager/README.md

 We are using laravel schedule for manage cron jobs.
 You can enable cron by following this:

-On local: Open a new tab on terminal.
-Now run command below:
+On local: Open two new tabs on terminal.
+Now run commands below on each tab:

 `php artisan schedule:work`

+`php artisan queue:work`

 On server: type command below